 So when the Library asked me to develop a mark for a bookstore in his name, I was flattered and surely willing to help.
 I wanted to develop a mark that felt in line with Harvey’s work without taking too many liberties from it.
 The end result is ultimately a chair.
 A simple piece of furniture that he sat in during library visits (literally every day I’m told), that is both preserved for him as well as inviting to others.

-puppy-chow asked: Hey, I'm Mat Marrash's gf.
+puppy-chow said: Hey, I'm Mat Marrash's gf.
 Please to being following you~.

 Pleased to be followed!

 Ages ago, a movie entitled True Lies existed.
 A terrific movie in it’s own right.
 The Arnolds were in great form — Arnolds meaning Arnold Schwarzeneger, who was both a hardass and somehow funny; the other being Tom Arnold who was just really funny.
 Jamie Lee Curtis also had a showing (literally) and made us all remember she was a jaw-dropper, just in case any of us forgot her in Trading Places.
 AND did I mention it has Bill Goddamn Paxton as a used car salesman/poseur spy?
 Yeah.
 Go see it.
 Again.

 IN THIS FILM, there is a terrorist faction, Crimson Jihad, led by actor Art Malick (also awesome here).
 The plot is fairly straightforward governator fare BUT the movie is HEAVILY quotable, most from the terror flunkies in this flick.